These are the 6 most common collar types — and when to wear them…

-Here’s a challenge: Without scrolling down, try to name more than five different types of shirt collar.
-You might get ‘spread’, possibly recall ‘cutaway’ — but after that you’ll likely start getting hot under your own.
+Here’s a challenge: without scrolling down, try to name more than five different types of shirt collar.
+You might get ‘spread’, possibly recall ‘cutaway’ — but after that you’ll likely start getting hot under your own ruff.

 It’s just not acceptable.
-And, before you start with your excuses, button it.
-Being well-versed in the subtle, but important variations in shirt collars is a surefire way to up your outfit game, both formally and casually.
-So, if you don’t know your band collars from your button-downs, it’s time you learned your shirt.
+And, before you start with your excuses, just button it.
+Being well-versed in the subtle — but important — variations in shirt collars is a surefire way to up your outfit game, both formally and casually.
+So, if you don’t know your band collars from your button-downs, it’s time you learned your shirting styles.
+Take a look…

 For your everyday shirting, opt for a spread collar